-The scholarship winner receives scholarship funds every semester for up to eight semesters, provided he or she maintains full-time enrollment status at Mansfield University and meets specified academic standards.
+Based on available funds, the scholarship winner may receive scholarship funds for up to eight semesters, provided he or she maintains full-time enrollment status at Mansfield University and meets specified academic standards.

 The first scholarship was awarded in 2002.
 It is anticipated that a new student will be chosen to receive a scholarship each new school year.